 \section{Conclusions}

-We have investigated the magnetic field self-consistently generated by an SSD acting in the near-surface layers of main-sequence stars of spectral types F3V, G2V, K0V and M0V.
+In this work, we investigate the magnetic field self-consistently generated by an SSD acting in the near-surface layers of main-sequence stars of spectral types F3V, G2V, K0V, and M0V.
 The SSD mechanism operates in all cases to amplify magnetic fields from a seed field of negligible strength and zero net flux.
 The magnetic fields from the SSD have an energy density that is a non-negligible fraction of the kinetic energy density.
 These fields act back on the plasma to reduce the convective velocities, which in turn reduces the turbulent pressure.
-This becomes substantial for the F-star as it is hot enough to have kinetic and internal energy within an order of magnitude near the surface, which gives magnetic fields stronger than those in G-, K- and M-stars, especially in the vertical direction.
+This becomes substantial for the F-star as it is hot enough to have kinetic and internal energy within an order of magnitude near the surface, which gives magnetic fields stronger than those in G-, K-, and M-stars, especially in the vertical direction.
 The equation for hydrostatic balance for total pressure and the reduction of convective velocities implies a reduction in the density scale height itself.
 This is significant enough for the F-star to result in reduced density and gas pressure throughout the box.
 This effect tends to get smaller towards later spectral types.

 This paper only covers the near-surface convection zone.
-Of particular interest to observational studies would be the magnetic field structure in the lower photosphere and changes in the intensity characteristics.
+Other aspects of particular interest to observational studies would include the magnetic field structure in the lower photosphere and changes in the intensity characteristics.
 In addition, the change in scale height and the changes in $v_h/v_z$ imply changes in granulation scale.
-All these points are investigated in a subsequent paper.
+All these points are to be investigated in a follow-up paper.

 \begin{appendix}